Job-seeking graduates should consider working in New Zealand, with its in-demand occupations, low cost of living and high quality of life

 Average working hours in New Zealand are typically between 37 and 40 hours a week across five days.

-Holiday entitlement is generous by international standards, which is good know when you have a new country to explore.
-Workers are entitled to at least four weeks annual leave and New Zealand has 11 public holidays.
+Holiday entitlement is generous by international standards, which is good to know when you have a new country to explore.
+Workers are entitled to at least four weeks of annual leave and New Zealand has 11 public holidays.
+If you work on a public holiday your employer must pay you extra.

 Personal income tax is calculated as below: